 Hello and welcome!
-I am a Lecturer in Musicology at the University of Oxford, specialising in music and theatre.
+I am a Lecturer in Music at the University of Oxford.

 Alongside my academic work I’m also active as a journalist, writing primarily on the arts.
 I founded and now edit The Oxford Culture Review, a website dedicated to arts and humanities research communication, and won the 2015 Observer/Anthony Burgess Prize for Arts Journalism with an article on Sibelius, available here.
 I now present a podcast, Notes on Notes, which you can access here.